Vijaysreekar4994/Vijaysreekar4994/README.md

 1. UI development of Mobile App Deliverer
 2. UI development of App Web Horizon Pharma

-**Mobile Delivery Application for Honeywell mobile computer - Frontend -React Native**.
+**Mobile Delivery Application for Honeywell mobile computer - Frontend -React Native TS**.

 1. Development of new screens and features from scratch
 2. Developed a map screen to be able to start and end delivery and track the route.